Wall of the Fermiers généraux: History

 Unlike earlier walls, the Fermiers généraux wall was not intended to defend Paris from invaders but to enforce the payment of a toll on goods entering Paris ("octroi").
 In France’s ancien régime, the Ferme générale (General Farm) was essentially an outsourced customs, excise and indirect tax operation.
-It collected duties on behalf of the King (plus hefty bonus fees for themselves), under renewable six-year contracts.
+It collected duties on behalf of the King (plus hefty bonus fees for the collectors), under renewable six-year contracts.
 The major tax collectors in this highly unpopular tax farming system were known as the fermiers généraux (singular fermier général), which would be tax farmers-general (Note: The English word "farmer" in the sense of "agricultural producer" is derived from the French word fermier which means "leaseholder" (of an agricultural business or any other thing).
 Initially the word "farmer" designated in England only those agricultural producers who were not the owners of the land they were cultivating.
 Subsequently "farmer" became the generic term of all agricultural entrepreneurs, whether they owned the cultivated soil or not.) in English.

 The wall was commissioned by the nobleman and scientist Antoine Lavoisier.
 In addition to being a famous chemist, Lavoisier was an extremely rich shareholder and Administrator of the Ferme générale.
 He determined that the cost of building, staffing, and maintaining the wall would be compensated by better revenue collection.
 Indeed, tax evasion and smuggling posed major problems for the Ferme générale.

-Architect Claude Nicolas Ledoux had the support of Charles Alexandre de Calonne, Louis XVI's Controller-General of Finances.
+Architect Claude Nicolas Ledoux designed the wall.
+He had the support of Charles Alexandre de Calonne, Louis XVI's Controller-General of Finances.
 Both Ledoux and Calonne harbored the ambition of leaving a lasting mark on the city of Paris.
 Accordingly, Ledoux spared no expense in building the wall's 55 gates (barrières).
 These included 43 luxurious customs houses built in a neo-classical style that Ledoux baptized ‘les Propylées de Paris’ (from the Greek propylaeum, a monumental gateway to a sacred enclosure).